 © David Parry PA Wire 2022

-Rob Munday FRSA was born in Great Yarmouth, Norfolk, in 1958, and grew up in the small coastal village of Caister-on-Sea.
+Rob Munday FRSA was born in Great Yarmouth, Norfolk, UK, in 1958, and grew up in the small coastal village of Caister-on-Sea.
 After gaining A-Levels in both the arts and sciences, he moved to Cornwall and Devon and, in 1983, graduated from Plymouth University/Plymouth College of Art with a BA(Hons) in Scientific and Technical Graphics, the first degree outside of the USA to specialise in the fledgling fields of computer graphics, television and video together with the more traditional subjects of photography, graphic design, and illustration.
 In his final year, he taught himself the new medium of holography and became one of the UK’s first generation of holographers.

 After graduating, Rob gained employment at Richmond Holographic Studios, working with pioneering artists Edwina Orr and David Traynor, and, at the same time, founded his own private holography studio, the forerunner of the studio and company he still runs today.